MUSEUMS

 Palazzo Braschi

-Palazzo Braschi is a gem in the oldest heart of Rome.
+Palazzo Braschi is a gem in the heart of Rome.
 Palazzo Braschi contains countless works that tell and describe the social and artistic wealth of the capital from the Middle Ages to the beginning of the twentieth century.
-Specifically, more than one hundred thousand works are on display, including drawings, sculptures, engravings, photographs, frescoes and ceramics, many of which are exhibited in rotation.
+Specifically, more than one hundred thousand works are on display, including drawings, sculptures, engravings, photographs, frescoes, and ceramics, many of which are exhibited in rotation.
 Palazzo Braschi is a must-see both for its architectural value and for its location in one of the oldest and most historic districts of Rome.
 The view of Piazza Navona makes it even more unique and rare.

 -